 - No requirement of blood transfusion

-- Patients with spine problems- backpain- who have difficulty in lying down in one position for hours.
+- Patients with spine problems including back pain who have difficulty in maintaining one position for hours.

 - Patients who are obese

-Unfortunately, not all patents can have radial artery cathterisation.
+In which patients should transradial access catheterization be avoided?
+Not everyone is eligible for a radial artery catheterization.
 To be a candidate, patients must have good blood supply to their hands, through both the radial artery and the ulnar artery.
-The blood supply from both arteries has to be good.